 Another aspect to consider is that your searches on Google are counted into your bids.
 Each time you search something on Google, a bidding process is done based on your search keywords.
 The ad that bids the most (which also provides the most relevant information and best answers the search intent) will be displayed as the #1 result.
 That means if you search for your inventory and your ad appears, the bid your ad gave to Google is taken directly from your overall campaign budget.
 When you use Ad Preview, those results will not be counted as actual bids and thus not included in your overall budget.

-Ad Preview will provide you with a diagnosis of your campaigns.
+Ad Preview Tool gives you a diagnosis of your campaigns.

 If your ads aren’t showing for a certain keyword, Google AdWords will provide recommendations.

-With Ad Preview you can narrow your search by location.
+With Ad Preview Tool you can narrow your search by location.

 Narrow your searches by location to ensure your ads are showing to the right audience.

-Ad Preview will show results based on device
+Ad Preview Tool will show results based on device

 One of the coolest and most beneficial features of Ad Preview is the ability to tailor search results based on the device.
 Everyone knows that mobile is king and often the most desired digital real estate.
 Evaluate your PPC ads and ensure they are properly optimized for mobile by selecting any mobile device in the device category.